Educating Veterans on Energy Security

 Veterans comprise approximately 10% of all U.S. energy jobs and possess a rare set of highly technical skills that can be put to use towards achieving a secure energy future.
 While there are numerous programs available for workforce training and job placement in the energy industry, there are very few educational opportunities which align a veteran's unique experience into mission-driven service for a stronger energy security future.
 The Veteran’s Energy Seminar fills this education gap to supplement the self-teaching that takes place after a service member leaves the military.

-The Veteran's Energy Seminar is designed to inspire veterans to use their technical skills and knowledge to continue service to the country after they leave the military and positively impact our national and energy security.
-The program is based on training for Foreign Service Officers by the U.S. Department of State, Bureau of Energy Resources and received an honorable mention at the 2016 Take Point Initiative nonprofit competition with the Atlantic Council of the US.
+The Veteran's Energy Seminar is designed to inspire veterans to use their technical skills and knowledge to continue service to the country after they leave the military in a way that positively impacts our national security.
+The program is based on training by the U.S. Department of State which introduces Foreign Service Officers to the fundamentals of energy fuels, markets, and regional conflict.
+The seminar received an honorable mention at the 2016 Take Point Initiative nonprofit competition with the Atlantic Council of the US.

 The first-ever Veteran's Energy Seminar took place December 2017 in Chicago, Illinois.
 The event was attended by veterans, reservists, and active duty military members from 10 different states across the country.
 The program consisted of a single track with lectures and panels from experts and veterans in the energy industry, government, and academia.
 Based on the success of the inaugural event, plans are in motion to repeat the event at multiple locations in 2018.

-To inspire veterans to use their technical skills and knowledge to continue service to the country and positively impact our national and energy security through careers in the energy industry, policy, and entrepreneurship.
+To inspire veterans to use their technical skills and knowledge to continue service to the country in ways that positively impact our national security through careers in the energy industry, policy, and entrepreneurship.

 Through a one-day summit with lectures and panels from experts and other veterans in the energy industry, government, and academia.